HB 2488-7 addresses equity in land use

 So, fellow thoughtful, committed citizens, let us go out into the streets, join our voices as one, and change the world!

-The Magic of
+The Magic of 350

-by Laurie Dougherty, Co-Coordinator 350 Salem OR
+Former Co-Coordinator of 350 Salem OR

 In the beginning word spread through the internet and by word of mouth to hold days of climate action everywhere.
-I was living in the Boston, MA area at the time and on the first Step It Up day I went on a bike ride in Brookline, then to a community walk in the nearby Jamaica Plain neighborhood of Boston which ended at a subway station next to a bike path.
+I was living in the Boston, Massachusetts, area at the time and on the first Step It Up day I went on a bike ride in Brookline, then to a community walk in the nearby Jamaica Plain neighborhood of Boston which ended at a subway station next to a bike path.
 Some of us biked and others took the subway intown to a rally on Boston Common.

 Later that year I worked to organize a bike ride from a climate forum in one of Boston’s historic churches to the Energy Revolution Rallyat the Old North Bridge in Concord where the “shot heard ’round the world” was fired.
 But there was a remnant hurricane offshore and it was a raw, rainy, windy day.
 Only a couple of intrepid bicyclists made the trip from Boston to Concord, but hundreds attended these and other events.
 I stayed back in the warm, dry church in Boston.
 The Massachusetts Climate Action Network (MCAN), active in many cities and towns around the state, often organized events for 350 days of action.

 On another 350 day of action in 2009, I also participated in three events: a bike ride that stopped first at a renewable energy/energy efficiency fair in a low income neighborhood of Boston, then went on to “Boston Underwater” in a park on the downtown waterfront.
 People walked around with life jackets, swim fins and kayak paddles.
 Tents simulated a climate refugee camp.
 Billionaires for Business as Usual strutted with messages like “Global Warming = a Longer Yachting Season” and “Money is Green.”
 Everyone gathered on steps behind a wall of sandbags and a Boston SOS banner for the group photo.